 Experiment 4: Depth and Distance Model Validation: 25 May – 30 May 2015

 The second of the validation experiments was designed to test the mechanistic CPDI model with respect to depth and distance.
 Simulations using the mechanistic CPDI model indicated that in 300 m water depth, multipath arrivals producing CPDI conditions would persist to distances of 255 m when receivers and tags were positioned 1 m above the seafloor using a sound speed of 1,530 m/s and an 843 m estimate for AMDR.
 Therefore, a receiver positioned 500 m from a group of tags would be more likely to detect a greater number of transmissions than a receiver positioned 50 m from the same tags, within the range CPDI was predicted.
 Three acoustic tags with 15 minute fixed transmission intervals were activated 5 minutes offset from one another to prevent transmission overlap and moored off Diamond Head in 300 m of water.
 Two separate VR2-W moorings were deployed at target distances of 50 and 500 m from the transmitter tags along the 300 m isobath.
 GPS marks taken during deployment indicated the receiver targeted for 50 m was deployed 10 m off mark, 60 m from the tags, and that the receiver targeted for 500 m was deployed 8 m off mark, 508 m from the tags (Fig. 6D).
-The normality of hourly recovery rate data was again assessed for each condition using Shapiro-Wilk’s test and then between conditions using a Wilcoxon Sign-Rank test.
+The normality of hourly recovery rate data was again assessed for each condition using Shapiro-Wilks’ test and then between conditions using a Wilcoxon Sign-Rank test.

 Experiment 5: Multipath Confirmation: 13 July 2016